 Diabetes Care at Children’s National: Why Choose Us?

-The program is directed by Fran Cogen, M.D., a board certified pediatric diabetologist who is nationally recognized for her leadership in advocating for children and families living with diabetes.
+The Child and Adolescent Diabetes Program is directed by Fran Cogen, M.D., a board certified pediatric diabetologist who is nationally recognized for her leadership in advocating for children and families living with diabetes.
 Dr. Cogen has been an innovator in the use of telemedicine to ensure that patients have regular appointments and education, eliminating travel time and making visits convenient for families no matter where they live.

 Learn more about Dr. Cogen and our Diabetes team

 Educating both patients and families about diabetes treatment and disease management is critical to our approach, and we are an American Diabetes Association (ADA)-recognized education provider.
-Our multidisciplinary care team includes 8 pediatric physicians, 3 Nurse practitioners, as well as 7 certified diabetes educators (CDE) dietitians, a psychologist, 2 dedicated social workers, and a physical therapist who supervises the exercise facility in the Washington Nationals Diabetes Care Complex.
+Our multidisciplinary care team includes eight pediatric physicians, three Nurse practitioners, as well as seven certified diabetes educators (CDE) dietitians, a psychologist, two dedicated social workers and a physical therapist who supervises the exercise facility in the Washington Nationals Diabetes Care Complex.
 The most important members of the care team — patients and parents — work with us to identify healthy habits and behaviors that enable you and your child to successfully manage this chronic disease.

 We also work closely with a Diabetes Program Advisory Committee, composed of family members and community stakeholders.
 The Advisory Committee meets annually to evaluate and recommend family-centered initiatives for the program.